juanshishido/sas-macros/slides/slides.md

 When they are defined inside of macros, however, they are local and can only be referenced within the macro

+It is possible, as we will see, to create global macro variables inside of macros by using the `%global` statement

 ## Use Cases

 Macro variables and macros are useful in situations where